 Plenty of pecans and bacon give this stuffing a unique flavor— while using a packaged mix cuts down on the preparation time. —Taste of Home Test Kitchen, Milwaukee Wisconsin

 This satisfying soup with a hint of cayenne is brimming with vegetables, chicken and noodles.
 The recipe is from my father-in-law, but I tweaked it to make it my own. —Norma Reynolds, Overland Park, Kansas

 My mom had many "winning" recipes, and this was one of our family's favorites.
 I can still picture these Corn Stuffing Balls encircling the large meat platter piled high with one of her delicious entrees. —Audrey Groe, Lake Mills, Iowa

 Our congregation was holding a luncheon at which I was helping, and we were supposed to use turkey left over from the church's Thanksgiving supper.
 Everyone liked this so much that—at another church luncheon—we cooked a turkey for the specific purpose of making my salad. —Donna Rear, Olds, Alberta

 Carrots and green pepper make this dish colorful, which grabs attention at a potluck.
-The corn casserole is also great when you need to prepare a dish ahead of time—just bake it before serving. —J. Brown, Fort Dodge, Iowa
+The corn casserole is also a smart idea for when you need to prepare a dish ahead of time—easy baking is all it takes to finish it up. —J. Brown, Fort Dodge, Iowa

 This delicious stew makes a hearty supper with a lighter touch.
 The leaner cut of meat, herbs and seasonings and fresh vegetables make it so flavorful, you'll want another bowl! —James Hayes, Ridgecrest, California